juhianupriya/studentgraph/README.md

 This web application show the details of students who appear and pass the exam in graph

 ## Working
-+*firstly data will be store in database manualy
+* firstly data will be store in database manualy
 +* select the csv file by click on choose file
 +* after that click on upload button
 +* then click on show graph button to show the graph